Dieter Baumann: Biography

 Baumann missed the next season due to injury, but was back at the European Championships in 1994.
-In the 5,000 m final, Baumann was always well placed in the field, and used his trademark devastating kick to outsprint Rob Denmark of the UK in the final lap to win the gold medal.
-At the World Championships in Gothenburg, in the 5,000 m final, Baumann inexplicably lost contact with the leading group with three laps to go, and struggled home in a disappointing ninth place.
+In the 5000 m final, Baumann was always well placed in the field, and used his trademark devastating kick to outsprint Rob Denmark of the UK in the final lap to win the gold medal.
+At the World Championships in Gothenburg, in the 5000 m final, Baumann inexplicably lost contact with the leading group with three laps to go, and struggled home in a disappointing ninth place.
 However, a few days after the disappointment of Gothenburg, Baumann ran one of the fastest races in his career when he broke his national record (13:01.72) to come second in Zürich behind Haile Gebrselassie.

 At the 1996 Olympic Games in Atlanta, Baumann would find it a difficult challenge to successfully defend his Olympic title, because the other athletes had been setting much faster times than Baumann's during 1995 and 1996 seasons.
 But Baumann still managed to finish in a creditable fourth place.

-On his third World Championships in Athens, Baumann finished fifth in the 5,000 m.
-In Zürich, a few days later he became the first European runner to break the 13-minute-barrier when he finished in 12:54.70 min.
+On his third World Championships in Athens, Baumann finished fifth in the 5000 m.
+In Zürich, a few days later, he became the first European runner to break the 13-minute barrier when he finished in 12:54.70 min.

-In the next year he won a silver medal in 10,000 m at the European Championships held in Budapest.
-He also tried to defend his title over 5,000 m but did not even come close to winning a medal.
-In one of his last great races he set a new personal best over 3,000 m in Monaco in 7:30.50 min in August 1998.
+In the next year, he won a silver medal in 10,000 m at the European Championships held in Budapest.
+He also tried to defend his title over 5000 m but did not even come close to winning a medal.
+In one of his last great races, he set a new personal best over 3000 m in Monte Carlo (Monaco) in 7:30.50 min in August 1998.